Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition

 \subsubsection{Annotation Results}

-After all the samples have been annotated, we filter out any sample from the original test set where the severity of the clarity of the task or the accuracy of the evaluation is labeled as 2 or above.
+After all the samples are annotated, we filter out any sample from the original test set where the severity of the clarity of the task or the accuracy of the evaluation is labeled as 2 or above.
 We also filter out all samples that have a major problem flagged by annotators.
 For example, in \textit{pytest-3576}, the associated PR includes a large number of unrelated documentation changes, which are not indicative of genuine feature additions and thus do not meet the criteria of our benchmark.
 As summarized in Table~\ref{tab:scores}, a total of 106 instances were removed due to unclear task descriptions or inaccurate evaluations, and 18 instances were excluded due to other major problems.
-Finally, we obtain 114 samples, which constitute NoCode-bench Verified.
+The removed 106 instances consist of 77 instances flagged on task clarity and 73 on test accuracy, which overlap in 44 cases.
+Among the 18 excluded for other major problems, 3 were flagged unanimously by both annotators and thus left unscored along the two dimensions, so the Task Clarity and Test Accuracy columns in Table~\ref{tab:scores} total 235 rather than 238.
+Finally, we obtain 114 samples, which constitute \nc Verified.
+During verification, Cohen's kappa is 0.4193, indicating moderate agreement and closely matching prior work (0.3906 on SWE-bench Verified~\cite{openai2025swebenchverified}), which supports the reliability of our process.
+To further validate the reliability of the evaluation, we measured the line-level coverage of each golden feature patch achieved by its F2P tests.
+On \nc Verified, the median and mean coverage reach 94.60\% and 84.90\%, respectively, comparable to prior work (96.94\% and 72.95\% on SWE-bench Verified).
+This indicates that the retained F2P tests provide reliable evaluation signals.